 calm water reflection prompt and clicked Generate, Generative Fill figured out that the most likely source of the water reflection would be a puddle on the street in front of her.
 How amazing is that?
 You can even see the bricks through the water.

 And there we have it!
-That’s how to add water reflections to your images using Generative Fill, powered by Adobe’s generative AI and available now in the latest Photoshop beta.
+That’s how to add water reflections to your images using Generative Fill, powered by Adobe’s generative AI and available now in Photoshop 2024.

 More Photoshop AI tutorials: